robertsandu99/python-REST-service-to-manage-updates/README.md

 # Update Service

-UpdateService is a simple REST service which allows to manage and packages updates.
+UpdateService is a simple REST service which allows to manage users and packages updates.
 It provides a set of APIs for:
 - Update channels management
 - Applications management
 - Packages management